 - Costs are usually 7% of the home value.

 Option 2: Traditional Lending Solutions

 - Strict requirements regarding credit score, job type, and debt to income

 - Higher interest rates than the average mortgage

 - 25% of Americans do not qualify for any option

 Now there is a third option.
-EasyKnock now offers a way to convert home equity to cash so that it can work for them and their goals.
+A sale-leaseback solution offers a way to convert home equity to cash so that it can work for them and their goals.

-EasyKnock uses a solution called a sale-leaseback.
-This means you sell your home to EasyKnock, converting your equity into cash while staying in your home as a renter.
+Through a sale-leaseback, you sell your home, converting your equity into cash while staying as a renter.
 You don’t have to worry about qualifying for a loan or moving out.
-Now you can pay off debts, afford costly home renovations, fund a business venture, and so much more by choosing EasyKnock.
-Here are a few benefits of choosing EasyKnock:
+Now you can pay off debts, afford costly home renovations, fund a business venture, and so much more.

 Equity can be a complicated subject to understand.
 Talk to a financial advisor today to learn more about equity and how it can help you reach your financial goals.